monome/docs/norns/play.md

 - with the REC lane selected, press **K3** to open the naming dialogue
 - name your tape, or feel free to use the pre-populated counter
   - see [*figure 5*](image/play-images/menu-params_pset.png) for tips on navigating the naming dialogue
-- when you arrive back at the tape menu, press K3 to record a stereo 48khz .wav file
+- when you arrive back at the tape menu, press K3 to record

+REC creates 48khz stereo WAV files and stores them under we/dust/audio/tape {: .label }

 **stop recording**